-George C. Crook (1828-1890) – A career United States Army officer, Crook is most noted for his distinguished service during the Civil War and the Indian Wars.
+George C. Crook was a career United States Army officer, Crook is most noted for his distinguished service during the Civil War and the Indian Wars.
 During the 1880s, the Apache nicknamed him Nantan Lupan, which means “Grey Wolf.”

 He was assigned to the 4th U.S. infantry as brevet second lieutenant, serving in California from 1852 to 1861.
 He served in Oregon and northern California, fighting against several Native American tribes.
 In 1856 he was promoted to first lieutenant and the following year, commanded the Pitt River Expedition and, in one of the several engagements, was severely wounded by an Indian arrow.
 He established Fort Ter-Waw in what is now Klamath, California.

 He was promoted to captain in 1860 and ordered east in 1861.
 With the beginning of the Civil War, he was made colonel of the 36th Ohio Volunteer Infantry.